 This list may not exist if not for Brian De Palma’s Carrie.
 It only took a grand total of 20 months for Stephen King’s first published novel to go from arriving in bookstores to being adapted for the big screen and play in theaters around the country.
 That short time span started a cinematic legacy that continues to grow every year.

-Carrie remains one of the most iconic and influential horror movies ever made – it often feels like a reference pops up in every film or TV show that involves a prom – and no matter how many times one watches it, the performances by Sissy Spacek (as the titular Carrie White) and Piper Laurie (as her psychotic mother, Margaret) are riveting and staggering in their power.
+Carrie remains one of the most iconic and influential horror movies ever made (it often feels like a reference pops up in every film or TV show that involves a prom), and no matter how many times one watches it, the performances by Sissy Spacek (as the titular Carrie White) and Piper Laurie (as her psychotic mother, Margaret) are riveting and staggering in their power.

 By 1983, Stephen King was such a hot commodity in Hollywood that his books were getting adaptations even before they were published – which explains how the legendary John Carpenter delivered the classic Christine to theaters just eight months after the novel it’s based on first hit store shelves.
 That turnaround speed only makes the film’s accomplishments that much more impressive.

 The movie has a self-awareness about the inherent humor in the concept of a homicidal car, but nonetheless it unfolds some surprisingly scary scenes and possesses deep themes to chew on about adolescence and the relationships that change one’s life at that time.
-It’s not just one of the all-time great Stephen King movies, but one of the all-time great coming of age movies.
+It’s not just one of the all-time great Stephen King movies, but one of the all-time great coming-of-age movies.

-6. IT Chapter One
+6. IT Chapter One (2017)

-When it was first published in 1986, Stephen King’s IT was a capstone novel that brought together all of the best elements of the author’s writing – but it was also a book so long that for years it frustrated filmmakers trying to develop an adaptation for the big screen.
+When it was first published in 1986, Stephen King’s IT was a capstone novel that brought together all of the best elements of the author’s writing – but it was also a book so long that for years it frustrated filmmakers trying to develop an adaptation for cinemas.
 The 1990 miniseries made by director Tommy Lee Wallace is wonderful in its own way, but in 2017, Andy Muschietti successfully broke the code by cutting the source material in half.

-5. Doctor Sleep
+5. Doctor Sleep (2019)

 In a way, Stephen King’s Doctor Sleep feels like a book that was written not to be adapted – specifically because he wrote it very much as a sequel to his version of The Shining and not Stanley Kubrick’s.
 Dick Hallorann remained alive (not struck in the back with an axe), and the Overlook Hotel remained destroyed following the boiler explosion (not left standing following a chase through a hedge maze).
 In a sense, it’s a novel designed to be as hard to adapt as possible... which makes Mike Flanagan’s 2019 film all the more miraculous.